berkctezc/berkctezc/README.md

 <div align="center"><img src="assets/hello_there.gif" alt="Hello There" width="60%" /></div>

 <div align="center">Hey, i am happy to see you here.
 I'm Berkcan and currently living in Istanbul/Turkey.
 I recently graduated from Istanbul Kultur University, Mathematics and Computer Science on 2020.
 I love programming and tech, sometimes i blog about things i learned to share my knowledge on medium.
 I always enjoy learning new things and add more technologies, tools to my toolkit.
 Outside of tech i love rock and metal music both listening and playing.
-I play guitar and bass in my spare time and trying to learn mixing and mastering on various mixing software. </div>
+I play guitar and bass in my spare time and trying to learn mixing and mastering on various music software. </div>

 ---